donmelton/donmelton.com/items/contact.md

 ---
 title: How to contact me
 ---
-The best way to reach me online is via [Twitter](https://twitter.com/donmelton) or [App.net](https://alpha.app.net/donmelton).
-Mention me on one of those services and I notice it quickly.
+The best way to reach me online is via [Twitter](https://twitter.com/donmelton).
+Mention me there and I notice it quickly.
 At least, as long as I'm awake and not engaged elsewhere.

 [Facebook](https://www.facebook.com/donmelton) works too if you're already a "friend."
 And, no, I'm not trying to grow that number there.